Overton County, Tennessee

 We understand no one wants to go to court, so we try to settle your case if it can be done for a fair and reasonable amount.
 But if the defendant or the insurance company does not want to be fair, we will not hesitate to take them to court.

 If your case can not be settled and a lawsuit must be filed, Overton County is located in the 13th Judicial District.
-The trial courts in the 13th Judicial District are presided over by:
+The judges for the Circuit Court of the 13th Judicial District:

 In Overton County, for the 2010-2011 reporting period, only 19 tort cases (claims for personal injury or wrongful death) were filed.
 During that same time, only one case went to trial and the injured party did not win.
 For the 2011-2012 reporting period, 14 tort cases were filed in Overton County and not a single case went to trial.
 During the 2012-2013 reporting period, 19 tort cases were filed in Overton County, but zero tort cases were actually tried.
 In 2013-2014, 15 tort cases were filed but again none went to trial.
-Last year, only three tort cases were filed and, for the fourth year in a row, none were tried.
+In 2014-2015, only three tort cases were filed and, for the fourth year in a row, none were tried.
+During 2015-2016 13 tort cases were filed, but none went to trial.
+For 2016-2017, 24 tort cases were filed but none were tried.
+In 2017-2018, 17 tort cases were filed and none were tried.
+Finally, last year, 13 tort cases were filed and, for the eight year in a row, none were tried.
+The last year referenced for this data is the 2018-2019 reporting period.

 Experience Matters -- Contact Us Today

 Our aggressive and award-winning attorneys are here to help you get the maximum compensation reasonably possible.
 We invite you to review and compare our credentials, our successes, our awards and our client testimonials.
-Then call us so we can get started fighting for you and your family.
-Contact us today at 615-742-4880 or toll-free at 866-812-8787 or online.
+Then, call us so we can get started fighting for you and your family.
+Contact us online or call us toll-free at 866-812-8787 or call us at one of our three Middle Tennessee locations.
+As always, if you can't come to us for any reason, we will gladly come to you.

 We handle all injury and death cases on a contingency basis so we do not get paid unless we win money for you and your family.
 For more detailed information about our fees and case expenses, click here.